froberge/OSSM-Demo/debit-service/camel-springboot/README.md

 This Microservice was develop using [Spring Boot](https://spring.io/projects/spring-boot), [Apache Camel](https://camel.apache.org/) with [Red Hat Fuse](https://www.redhat.com/en/technologies/jboss-middleware/fuse) and [PostgreSQL](https://www.postgresql.org/)

-## Objectif

-This service exposes different endpoint, and is use execute CRUD operation on the database on the Debit database

 ## How to run

-You need to have a PostgrsSQL database.
+You need to have a PostgresSQL database.
 You can find the dbscripts folder.

 ### Run localy
 ```